 One of the best shares tips that seasoned investors swear by is that of ‘timing the market’.
 Put simply, this means that you invest in stocks during market corrections and sell them when they are approaching the peak of an upward trend.

 A prime example of this occurred in early 2020.
-As per the COV-19 pandemic, the S&P 500 lost just over 33% in the space of a few weeks.
+As per the COVID-19 pandemic, the S&P 500 lost just over 33% in the space of a few weeks.
 A shrewd investor would have therefore sold their shares at the earliest possible chance.
 Then, when the index bottomed out towards the end of March, the very same investor would have re-entered the market.
 This is because the S&P 500 has since increased by 44%.

 Although this share tip might sound contradictory to the point we made earlier about ‘playing the long-term game’, it is important to remember that there is no secret sauce in the world of stocks and shares.
 That is to say, what works for one investor might not necessarily work for the next.